 Today most of the systems cannot cope with the volume of sewage to be removed, not least due to the ever advancing sealing of surface areas.
 As a result, especially after heavy downpours, large volumes of sewage are discharged into rivers, lakes and oceans without first being diverted to wastewater treatment plants.
 In Washington, every year over 11 billion liters of sewage pollute the Anacostia and Potomac Rivers and Rock Creek through "Combined Sewer Overflows" (CSO).

 The first of the three Herrenknecht machines, an Earth Pressure Balance Shield (EPB Shield) christened "Lady Bird" with a diameter of nearly 8 meters, began her advance in August 2013.
-23 months and 7.25 meters of tunnelling later she reached her target on July 1, 2015.
+23 months and 7.25 kilometers of tunnelling later she reached her target on July 1, 2015.
 In the predominantly clayey ground and including crossing under the Anacostia River, the tunnelling crews of the joint venture carrying out the construction achieved top performances of up to 193.77 meters per week and 43.87 meters per day.

 The number 2 in the Washington Herrenknecht trio, an EPB Shield with a diameter of 7.9 meters, began her 3.8 kilometer long underground mission in November 2015.
 In January 2015 U.S. Vice President Joe Biden used the machine, christened "Nanny", as a backdrop for a speech on the challenges ahead in U.S. infrastructure construction.
 His assessment of the Clean Rivers Project was spread across the country by the media: "Businesses do not come to places where the water is dirty."
 George Hawkins, General Manager at client D.C.
 Water, puts his finger clearly on the urgency of the project: without the additional capacity, in the very near future he would have difficulty ensuring large new residential or commercial projects were connected to the public sewer system.
 Precisely after one year of tunnelling and after crossing under the Anacostia River, a railway line, the Interstate 695 as well as a metro line, “Nannie” bored across the finish line on November 5, 2016.